jaglawson3/storytime/story_copy.md

 Its arms are so long and its head is so hairy.

 Say Hi!
 How are you!
 We are two monsters,
 Big and small.
 A papa and baby,

 What is your name, you who are so very tall?

+What do you see up by the tree?

+It is big and red and has a small head.